-For 20 years, FEEF has provided the chance for Fairhope children to go beyond the basics in education.
+For over 27 years, FEEF has provided the chance for Fairhope children to go beyond the basics in education.

 At FEEF, we envision a community that empowers every child to discover and create a better world.

 Our mission is to promote and enrich educational opportunities for all Fairhope public school children.
 We’re guided by the principle that every child has the right to an excellent education and an investment in Fairhope schools is an investment in your community.

 FEEF has a long and solid history of creating a rich learning environment for Fairhope public school students.
 In January 1996, a group of Fairhope parents and educators responded to a request from a local school principal to explore the possibility of building a marine science lab on the site of the Fairhope K-1 Center in downtown Fairhope.
 Community members quickly saw the benefit of creating not only the science lab but also a non-profit public school foundation to promote and enrich educational opportunities for all Fairhope public school students.
 Just three months later, in March 1996, the federal government recognized the Fairhope Educational Enrichment Foundation (FEEF) as exempt under section 501(c)(3).

 Organization volunteers wasted no time in realizing their vision.
 The Foundation’s signature project, the award winning Pelican’s Nest Science Lab, opened in 1997 under the direction of Charlene Dindo.
 In 2002, Dindo was just one of 11 teachers nationally, and the first from Alabama, to receive an Albert Einstein Fellowship.
 Though the K-1 Center closed in 2011, the lab is open and continues to provide environmental education to elementary students countywide operating under the direction of Fairhope Elementary teacher Kacie Hardman.